The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 They’re worth every penne.

 Lina Stores is an Italian deli that first opened in 1944.
-Then, 75 years later, they suddenly realised that they should probably be selling fresh pasta as well as the dried stuff.
-And thus they opened a casual pasta restaurant in Soho, where, alongside a short menu of classic Italian antipasti, they sell small plates of fresh pasta topped with everything from black summer truffle to crab.
-Needless to say, it proved popular, and there are now five of their fresh pasta spots across London.
-You can either get a couple to yourself, or order the whole set and share.
-Although make sure to keep room for dessert – particularly their rich dark chocolate cake and whipped cream – washed down by a Negroni or a glass of Italian wine.
+Then, 75 years later, they suddenly realised that they should probably be cooking fresh pasta as well as selling it.
+And thus they opened a casual pasta restaurant in Soho, where, alongside a short menu of classic Italian antipasti, they sell small plates of fresh pasta topped with everything from black summer truffle to chilli crab.
+Needless to say, it’s proved popular, and there are now seven of their fresh pasta spots across London.
+You can either get a couple of dishes to yourself, or order the whole set and share.
+Just make sure to keep room for dessert – particularly their rich dark chocolate cake and whipped cream – washed down by a negroni or a glass of Italian wine.

 Padella | London Bridge, Shoreditch